DonaH/toy_pulse/README.md

 # [Toy Pulse App](https://toy-pulse.herokuapp.com/)
-### An App for Kids to make and share their own toy reviews, NOT parents!
+### An App for Kids, NOT parents to make and share toy reviews.
+Afterall it's kids who're playing with the toys, at least most of the time.
 Kids can pull pictures from our api and share what they like about the toys & what they don't like about them.

 # Purpose
-### Kids voice matters, what kids play matters and their opinions should be taken into account when parents make decisions on what purchasing toys to simulate the brillant minds.
+### Kids' voice matters, what kids play matters and their opinions should be taken into account when parents make decisions on what toys to purchase for the brilliant minds.

 # Wireframes
 <p align="center">